pennyl67/openminted-guidelines/GLOSSARY.md

 ## corpus

-A structured collection of pieces of data \(textual, audio, video, multimodal/multimedia, etc.\) typically of considerable size and selected according to criteria external to the texts \(e.g. size, type of language, type of text producers or expected audience,  etc.\) to represent as comprehensively as possible the object of study.
+A structured collection of pieces of data \(textual, audio, video, multimodal/multimedia, etc.\) typically of considerable size and selected according to criteria external to these data \(e.g. size, type of language, type of producers or expected audience,  etc.\) to represent as comprehensively as possible the object of study.

 ## data model